 Well, I am one of those people.
 And I know the secret 😉

-Let me show you those top wild camping tips for your next camping adventure to be the best one!
+Let me show you those top wild camping tips and essentials for your next camping adventure to be the best one!

 You can thank me later when you become one of those wild camping lovers, haha.